chrisgscott/email-sequence-generator-api/project_roadmap.md

 - [ ] Enhance error handling and logging in the FastAPI application
 - [ ] Add health check endpoints
 - [ ] Implement circuit breaker pattern for inter-service communication
+- [ ] Consider implementing a queue system for webhook requests

+## Testing (To be addressed after core functionality)
+- [ ] Create unit tests for continuation logic and batch processing
+- [ ] Develop integration tests for the entire email generation process
+- [ ] Develop unit tests for core functionalities
+- [ ] Create integration tests for the email generation and sending process
+- [ ] Implement a system for testing generators before deployment
+- [ ] Allow for sample runs with test data
+- [ ] Provide feedback on potential issues or improvements
+- [ ] Develop system to test generated content for common issues before sending

+## Documentation (To be addressed after core functionality)
+- [ ] Update API documentation to reflect new retry endpoint and email generation behavior
+- [ ] Create user guide for email sequence generation process
+- [ ] Document the process of creating and adding new generators
+- [ ] Create a changelog system to track modifications to generators over time

+## Monitoring and Alerts (To be addressed after core functionality)
+- [ ] Implement monitoring and alerts for failed or long-running sequences
+- [ ] Set up monitoring for critical system components
+- [ ] Implement alerting for errors or system issues
 - [ ] Set up monitoring and alerting for system health
-- [ ] Consider implementing a queue system for webhook requests
+- [ ] Display usage statistics, error rates, and other relevant metrics for generators

 ## Lower Priority (For Future Enhancements)

 ### Performance Optimization
 - [ ] Profile application to identify and address bottlenecks

-### Monitoring and Alerting
-- [ ] Set up monitoring for critical system components
-- [ ] Implement alerting for errors or system issues

 ### Data Retention and Privacy
 - [ ] Develop and implement data retention policies